Why are Citations Important in a Research Paper?

 A thorough reference list at the end of the paper includes all sources cited in the text.
 Entries are organized alphabetically by the author's last name.

-Example for a book: Smith, J. (2020).
+Example for a book: Simon, J. (2020).
 Title of Book.
 Place of publication: Publisher. |

-Example for a journal article: Smith, J. (2020).
+Example for a journal article: Simon, J. (2020).
 "Title of Article."
 Title of Journal, volume number(issue number), page range. |

-Example for an online source: Smith, J. (2020).
+Example for an online source: Simon, J. (2020).
 "Title of Webpage."
 Name of Website.
 URL. |

 3. In-Text Citations for Multiple Authors: